PLTW Engineering (9-12)

 PLTW Engineering teachers begin their professional development tracks by completing pre-requisite courses that introduce educators to PLTW and provide them with essential foundational knowledge.

-Then, through Core Training – delivered on-site and/or online – teachers are empowered to develop the skills and tools they need to inspire students.
+Then, through PLTW Virtual Core Training, teachers are empowered to develop the skills and tools they need to inspire students.
 This training experience is focused on pedagogy and in-depth exploration of the PLTW Engineering coursework teachers will lead in their classrooms.

-Following Core Training, PLTW teachers have access to ongoing learning opportunities that help them progress and flourish through online continuing education.
+Following PLTW Virtual Core Training, PLTW teachers have access to ongoing learning opportunities that help them progress and flourish through online continuing education.

 Student-Centered, Balanced Assessment